Trismegiste/DokudokiBundle/README.md

 ### How to map properties ?
 All *object's* properties are stored.
-You have only one thing to do : implementing the Persistable interface.
+You have only one thing to do :
+The root classes must implement the Persistable interface.

+### What is a "root class"
+It is a class stored in the collection, which contains the MongoId in the key '_id'.
+All children in this class don't need to implement Persistable, they are recursively stored.

 ### How can I remove some transient properties ?
 You can't.
-Use decorator pattern if you really want to.
+But you can have a transient class with the interface Transient.
+Use Decorator pattern or a State Pattern.
 Your model can do that.

+### Can I make some cleaning before persistence ?
+Like serialization, you can implement Cleanable with 2 methods : wakeup and sleep

 ### How can I query for listing ?
-Use the MongoCollection, you can't do more efficient than this low level layer
+Use the MongoCollection, you can't be more efficient than this low level layer

 ### How can I store pictures or PDF ?
 Use a MongoBinData in your model, it is stored as is